 ABC cycle counts use the 80/20 rule where 80% of your inventory results come from 20% of your products.
 This should be the area where inaccuracies are more likely to occur and where the majority of counts take place.

-You can either use this method with the Pareto Principle that classes group by value or the usage-based analysis which classes by usage or consumer popularity.
+You can either use this method with the Pareto Principle that classes group by their monetary value or the usage-based analysis which classes by usage or consumer popularity.

 Group A: High-value/usage products (70%) and 10% of your physical inventory